Sprinting-Software/node-oidc-provider/docs/README.md

 ```
 `backchannelResult(request, result[, options]);`
  - `request` BackchannelAuthenticationRequest - BackchannelAuthenticationRequest instance.
- - `result` Grant | OIDCProviderError - instance of a persisted Grant model or an OIDCProviderError (all exported by errors).
+ - `result` Grant | OIDCProviderError - instance of a persisted Grant model or an OIDCProviderError (all exported by Provider.errors).
  - `options.acr?`: string - Authentication Context Class Reference value that identifies the Authentication Context Class that the authentication performed satisfied.
  - `options.amr?`: string[] - Identifiers for authentication methods used in the authentication.
  - `options.authTime?`: number - Time when the End-User authentication occurred.